elkyndiosa/serverless-money/README.md

 ### Third-party libraries

 - j[son-schema-to-ts](https://github.com/ThomasAribart/json-schema-to-ts) - uses the JSON-Schema definitions used by API Gateway for HTTP request validation to statically generate TypeScript types in your lambda handler codebase.
-- [middy](https://github.com/middyjs/middy) - middleware engine for Node.Js lambda.
-This template uses [http-json-body-parser](https://github.com/middyjs/middy/tree/master/packages/http-json-body-parser) to convert the `event.body` property of the Gateway API, originally passed as a chained JSON, to its corresponding parsed object
 - [@serverless/typescript](https://github.com/serverless/typescript) - provides updated TypeScript definitions for your `serverless.ts` service file.
 - [aws-xray-sdk](https://www.npmjs.com/package/aws-xray-sdk) - The AWS X-Ray SDK automatically records information for incoming and outgoing requests and responses (via middleware), as well as local data such as function calls, time, variables (via metadata and annotations), even EC2 instance data (via plugins).
 - [mongoid-js](https://www.npmjs.com/package/aws-xray-sdk) - Generates unique id strings.
 The ids are constructed like MongoDB document ids, built out of a timestamp, system id, process id and sequence number.
 Similar to BSON.ObjectID(), but at 12 million ids / sec, 35 x faster.
 Example for get data for id generated: